National Tourism Day 2026: Why Experiences Matter & the Top Destinations to Visit in India

 But let’s check out the previous themes:

-So Why is Experiential Travel Central in 2026?
+So Why are Indians into Experiential Travel Central in 2026?

 Even without a declared theme, tourism trends across India clearly reflect a shift toward experience-led travel- a direction shaped by traveller behaviour, sustainability goals, and evolving tourism policies.